brhillman/dissertation/source/05_cmip5.md

 cloud area in each of the five models relative to MISR retrievals.](graphics/cmip5_cldmisr_diff.pdf){#fig:cmip5_cldmisr_maps_diff}

-Globally averaged differences for high and mid-topped cloud area range from -5% (CanAM4) to 2% (CAM4) cloud area (-42% and 15% relative error).
-These errors are all within the uncertainties in MISR comparisons using the simulator framework identified in Chapter 2, and thus should not be interpreted alone as model biases.
+Globally averaged differences for high and mid-topped cloud area are as large as -5% (CanAM4) cloud area (-42% relative error), but these errors are all within the uncertainties in MISR comparisons using the simulator framework identified in Chapter 2, and thus should not be interpreted alone as model biases.
 However, [@fig:cmip5_cldmisr_maps_diff] shows that regional errors in mid and high-topped cloud can exceed these ranges by a sizeable margin, with high-topped cloud area differences relative to MISR exceeding 20% cloud area throughout the tropical western pacific in AM3 and CanAM4.
 While these differences are much larger than can be explained by inherent biases in the MISR retrieval, they are of the same sign and of comparable magnitude to the errors identified in Chapter 3 that result from assuming homogeneous cloud condensate amounts in generating stochastic subcolumns for use with the simulators.
 Those errors inherent in the subcolumn generator were estimated to result in errors in excess of 10% cloud area throughout the same tropical deep convective regions identified as having large errors in high-topped cloud in the AM3 and CanAM4 models.
 This suggests that much of the error in AM3 and CanAM4 high-topped cloud in the tropical western pacific may be at least partially a result of assuming homogeneous cloud condensate in the diagnostic code, rather than due to inherent model biases alone.

 Cloud type      MISR        AM3         CAM4        CAM5       CanAM4     HadGEM2
 ----------   ----------  ----------  ----------  ----------  ----------  ----------
-High             13          15          15          11          14          14
+High             13          14          15          10          13          14
-Mid              12          13          9           10          8           9
+Mid              12           9           9           9           7           9
-Low              42          34          20          35          39          30
+Low              43          32          20          35          35          30
-Total            71          65          46          57          60          54
+Total            71          58          46          57          55          54

   : Globally-averaged cloud area by cloud type from MISR observations and from the MISR simulator output from AM3, CAM4, CAM5, CanAM4, and HadGEM2.  {#tbl:cmip5_cldmisr}